 Device security

-A fundamental aspect of Zero Trust components is ensuring that all devices connected to the network are secure and trusted.
+A fundamental aspect of zero trust is ensuring that all devices connected to the network are secure and trustworthy.
 This includes requiring devices to meet specific security standards, such as updated antivirus software and encryption protocols, before granting access to network resources.
 This process helps mitigate potential vulnerabilities introduced by compromised or untrusted devices.

 Data protection